 - Yet another Mario game, New Super Mario Bros., proved with its high and unexpected popularity that looking to gaming's past is not a sign of creative stagnation.
 Hence, the massive influx of retro-flavored games afterward, including Nintendo's own Donkey Kong Country Returns.

 - Sonic the Hedgehog helped define part of the culture of The Nineties by creating the Mascot with Attitude, and showing how fast gameplay could work as a platformer.
 In the process, it created the Console Wars between Sega and Nintendo.
-Sonic the Hedgehog (2006) also helped change the industry, albeit for the wrong reasons.
-The game, considered one of the worst of its console generation, served as a warning that a game could not just be rushed through production and expect to become a hit based on brand name alone.

-- Prince of Persia: The Sands of Time made platforming "realistic" with its use of parkour, and set the stage for, among other things, Tomb Raider Legend, Assassin's Creed I (which was, not coincidentally, made by the same studio as Sands of Time) and Uncharted.
+- Prince of Persia: The Sands of Time made platforming "realistic" with its use of parkour, and set the stage for, among other things, Tomb Raider: Legend, Assassin's Creed (which was, not coincidentally, made by the same studio as Sands of Time) and Uncharted.
 Back in 1989, Prince of Persia did the exact same thing, with its realistic platforming and fighting.

 - Final Fantasy VII rewrote the rulebook for the 3D RPG genre, popularizing highly cinematic presentation enabled by CG rendering and the newly increased storage space of CDs, and dynamic camera angles and movement in battles presented in 3D.

-- Street Fighter II altered the face of the Fighting Game, shifting focus from side scrolling brawlers onto one on one fights, varied character rosters, and competitive two player modes.
-It also had a Good Bad Bug that let you "Combo" moves together.
+- Street Fighter II altered the face of the fighting game, shifting focus from side scrolling brawlers onto one on one fights, varied character rosters, and competitive two player modes.
+It also had a good bad bug that let you "Combo" moves together.